 Use the Right Hammer

-When cutting wood, please use a hammer with a flat face, such as a Japanese gennou, to strike your chisel.
-A hammer with a domed or convex face, as are almost all hammers sold outside Japan nowadays, will damage the chisel’s handle after enough strikes.
-Ergonomics aside, a ball peen hammer or claw hammer with its face ground flat will work just as well as a Japanese gennou.
+When cutting wood with a tatakinomi, please use a hammer with a flat face, such as a Japanese gennou, to strike your chisel.
+A hammer with a domed or convex face, as are almost all hammers sold outside Japan nowadays, may damage the chisel’s handle after enough strikes.
+Ergonomics aside, a ball peen hammer or claw hammer with its face ground flat will work just as well as a Japanese hardware-store gennou.

 And while we are on the subject of hammer faces, I recommend you smooth and even polish your hammer face so it will strike cleaner and reduce the wear on your chisel handles, counterintuitive as that may seem.
 Slipping will not be a problem, trust me.